Updated December 2025

 What responsibility do content creators have in the AI citation era?

-- Maintain accuracy through regular updates
+- They must maintain accuracy through regular updates.

 Implementation Strategy